 Substitutions

 - Green Beans - the green beans can be switched out with a lot of different vegetables.
 Broccoli would make the best switch though.
+Canned green beans can also be used instead of fresh

 - Sour Cream - the sour cream can be switched out with cream cheese.
-This will change the flavoring and will give you a little bit of a different flavor but it will still be absolutely decadent.
+This will change the flavoring and will give you a little bit of a different flavor but it will still be absolutely decadent

-- Vegetarian - omit the bacon if necessary.
+- Vegetarian - omit the bacon if necessary

-- Crispy Fried Onions - if you do not want to make the onions yourself, you can buy the French Fried Onions from the grocery store to sprinkle on top.
+- Crispy Fried Onions - if you do not want to make the onions yourself, you can buy the French Fried Onions from the grocery store to sprinkle on top

 Variations

-- Spicy - add chili pepper flakes in with the green bean mixture to imbue heat into the dish.
+- Spicy - add chili pepper flakes in with the green bean mixture to imbue heat into the dish

 - Broccoli - change out the green beans for broccoli.
-The broccoli does a great job of capturing the flavors of this dish.
+The broccoli does a great job of capturing the flavors of this dish

-- Kid friendly - add crushed potato chips on top for an extra kid friendly crisp.
+- Kid friendly - add crushed potato chips on top for an extra kid friendly crisp

 Equipment